-Combine flour, sugar, baking powder, cinnamon and salt in a large mixing bowl, whisk to combine.
+While air fryer is preheating, combine flour, sugar, baking powder, cinnamon and salt in a large mixing bowl, whisk to combine.

 Make a well in the center and add your wet ingredients (milk, eggs, vanilla, and lemon juice).
 Stir just until combined then fold in your diced apples.